 Once you've reset the airbag light, it's a good idea to disconnect the battery wait 20 mins and then disconnect the wiring block under the seat and clean the terminals, the end of the male connector has a small 4=way cut in the top, carefully use a thin a flat blade to open it out a little, when you push the 2 connectors back together, this will ensure a tighter fit.

 Might be worth a check of the connector on top of the pretentioner (down the side of the seat).
-On mine this had been disconnected, still will need reset etc. Even made sure the airbag ECU connections were clean when powered down.

 Looks like the connector on top of the pretensioner was the cause all along as it was a little loose and wobbly.
 I reset the airbag light on the dash to off and gave the connector a prod and a shake.
 Sure enough the airbag light came back on.
 I reset the airbag light to off again and gave the yellow connector under the seat a good tug and shake and the airbag light stayed off.